HSterben/IoT-System-Project/README.md

 # IoT-System-Project
-The goal of this project is to
+The goal of this project is to develop an IoT system with a fully functioning dashboard.
 ## Contributors
 - Ilan Trutner
 - Hadi Sasa